farbod1277/tutorials/README.md

-# A guide to installing Ubuntu 18.04:
+# A guide to installing Ubuntu 18.04 and getting up and runnuing with ROS:

 There are two options: